So...what is it like sharing a dorm with members of the opposite sex?

 But what about all the sex?!?!

-Sure, there might be some co-ed roommates who hook up, just like there may be same-sex roommates who hook up.
-It would be statistically unlikely for it not to happen at least once (okay, probably a couple times).* But, again, college students aren’t looking for a built-in hookup partner.
+Sure, there might be some co-ed roommates who hook up, just like there may be same-sex roommates who hook up.* It would be statistically unlikely for it not to happen at least once (okay, probably a couple times).
+But, again, most college students aren’t looking for a built-in hookup partner.
 They just want a good roommate and a living situation that feels comfortable.

 At the end of the day, you should try to think about what college living situation will make you the most comfortable.
 So whatever works best for you—co-ed or single-sex dorms, shared or gender-specific bathrooms, etc.—your college should be able to provide it.